Games

 One of the newest games on my list, Daggerheart shares foundational pillars with D&D (combat, exploration, and interaction), but the dials for drama have been turned way up.

-Its emphasis on giving narrative control to the players is perfect for improv enthusiasts and ‘drama kids’ of all ages.
+Its emphasis on giving narrative control to the players is perfect for improv enthusiasts and ‘theater kids’ of all ages.

 Fate Core